celestiaorg/docs/developers/ethereum-fallback.md

 ## OP Stack

-The ETH fallback mechanism is implemented in the [celestiaorg/optimism](https://github.com/celestiaorg/optimism/tree/release-v1.0.0) v1.0.0 release.
+The Ethereum fallback mechanism is implemented in the [celestiaorg/optimism](https://github.com/celestiaorg/optimism/tree/release-v1.0.0) v1.0.0 release.

 The `op-batcher/batcher/driver.go` and
-`op-node/rollup/derive/calldata_source.go` files are part of the ETH fallback mechanism in the `op-batcher` and `op-node` respectively.
+`op-node/rollup/derive/calldata_source.go` files are part of the Ethereum fallback mechanism in the `op-batcher` and `op-node` respectively.

-In [`driver.go`, the `sendTransaction` function is responsible for the write path](https://github.com/celestiaorg/optimism/blob/release-v1.0.0/op-batcher/batcher/driver.go#L400-L406) of the ETH fallback.
+In [`driver.go`, the `sendTransaction` function is responsible for the write path](https://github.com/celestiaorg/optimism/blob/release-v1.0.0/op-batcher/batcher/driver.go#L400-L406) of the Ethereum fallback.
 This function creates and submits a transaction to the batch inbox address with the given data.
 It uses the underlying `txmgr` to handle transaction sending and gas price management.